-Professor Nigel Scrutton
+Professor Nigel Scrutton FRS FRSC FRSB

 Nigel is Director of the UK Future Biomanufacturing Research Hub funded by EPSRC/BBSRC and a Founding Director of the fuels-from-biology company C3 BIOTECH Ltd. He is also Director and PI of the BBSRC/EPSRC funded Synthetic Biology Research Centre 'SYNBIOCHEM'.
 He was previously Director of the Manchester Institute of Biotechnology (MIB) (2010-2019).
 Under his leadership as MIB Director, the enterprising vision of MIB was recognised by the award of the Queen's Anniversary Prize for Higher and Further Education (2018-20) as 'a leader in the UK’s strategic development of biotechnology and bio-manufacturing, through innovative technologies in partnerships with industry'.
+He was elected a Fellow of the Royal Society in 2020.

 Nigel has an established position in the field of enzyme catalysis, biophysics and biomolecular engineering.
 He was an EPSRC Established Career Fellowship, is a recipient of the Biochemical Society Colworth Medal, the RSC Charmian Medal, the RSC Rita and John Cornforth Award, the RSC Interdisciplinary Prize and a Royal Society Wolfson Research Merit Award.
 He has served on several national steering groups, advisory boards and governing bodies.
 He heads a group of ca 50 researchers.
 He has published over 440 scientific papers, several patents, and has edited 4 volumes on enzyme chemistry, quantum biology, biocatalysis, synthetic biology and bioengineering.
 He has held contiguous externally funded research fellowships over 29 years (1988-2017).